-And yes, if you must, skip the bacon to make this vegetarian.
+And yes, you can skip the bacon to make this vegetarian.
 But I wouldn’t.

 That said, this squash soup can easily become a pumpkin soup if that’s what you have.
 The color may be slightly different, and pumpkins are more watery, but it’ll work.
-Kabocha or hubbard squashes would be my second choices, though.
+Kabocha or Hubbard squashes would be my next best alternatives, though.

 The bay leaves matter here, and if you can use more than two, do it.
 I actually add like six, but I have lots and lots of bay leaves handy.
 They add a beautiful floral aroma to the soup that works well with the bacon and squash.

-Finally, your garnishes should add something, too.
+Finally, your garnishes should add something to the party, too.
 Squash or pumpkin seeds are a must.
 A variety of seeds, like both of those plus sunflower kernels, would be cool, too.
 Black pepper is nice, as is any paprika, but especially Spanish smoked paprika.
-Fresh chopped herbs like chives are a nice touch, and of course, chopped crispy bacon.
+Fresh chopped herbs like chives are a nice touch, and of course, so is chopped crispy bacon.